 "Public transit" means a major transit stop as defined in Section 21155 of the Public Resources Code.
 "Major transit stop" means a site containing any of the following: (a) An existing rail or bus rapid transit station; (b) A ferry terminal served by either a bus or rail transit service; or (c) The intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during the morning and afternoon peak commute periods.
-Sand City has a major transit stop that meets this criteria (c).
-With the implementation of the Better Bus Network on December 10, 2022, Jazz A and Jazz B have a combined frequency of 15-minute service from 7:26 a.m. to 6:48 p.m.at Sand City Station.
-This meets the definition for a "major transit stop."
-Sand City also has a transit stop adjacent to the commercial shopping center, a location that could, in the future, be transitioned to have residential land use on the site which would have easy access to additional transit stops.
+Though Sand City does not have a major transit stop meeting this criteria, it does have a transit stop adjacent to the commercial shopping center, a location that could, in the future, be transitioned to have residential land use on the site which would have easy access to the transit stop.